-- If you look at a new baby you can see that there is a soft spot - called the fontanelle - on the top of her or his head, which is a space between some of the skull bones.
+- If you look at a new baby you can see that there are two soft spots - called the fontanelles - on the top of her or his head, which are spaces between some of the skull bones.

 - As babies grow, the bones of the skull join together and harden, so they no longer have fontanelles.

 Different bones in the skull have different jobs.